TimeaKeresztes/timeakeresztes/README.md

 🛠️ Love solving problems through code and learning by doing

 📈 Constantly working on improving my skills through personal projects

-🚀 Currently looking for an opportunity where I can grow and contribute as part of a team